institutional access

 Supreme Court allows Trump to revoke protected status for thousands of Venezuelans

-• The U.S. Supreme Court on Monday allowed the Trump administration to end Temporary Protected Status for about 350,000 Venezuelans living in the United States.
+• On Monday, the U.S. Supreme Court permitted the Trump administration to terminate Temporary Protected Status for approximately 350,000 Venezuelan residents in the United States.

 Insights by Ground AI